qaws211/stock-market-forecasting-thesis/README.md

 **"Can the predictive performance of the Engle-Granger model on the S&P 500 index returns at t+1 be improved using machine learning and ensemble learning techniques?"**

 ## Repository Structure
 This repository contains the following files:
+- License - This project is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.
 - `Stock_market_forecasting_thesis_Alberto_Sartini.pdf` – Full thesis document
 - `Engle Granger/` –  Folder with datasets used in analysis and Jupyter Notebooks with code implementation